RunboxScripts/RunboxDesktopIntegration/README.md

 4. Go to Default Applications and set "Runbox Webmail" as the default email application.

 5. Restart your web browser, and make sure "Runbox Webmail" is set as the default email application.

+6. Click on a mailto link in your Linux desktop.
+It should open a new Runbox Compose window in your web browser.

 ## Support